leios/Fable.jl/docs/src/general_info.md

 That is to say we do not have a way to syntactically express equation dependencies.
 For example, we cannot allow one function will act differently depending on the last function chosen.

+#### Limited AMD GPU support

+In principle, Fae can somewhat easily support AMD GPUs.
+It should be as simple as providing support for ROCMArrays like we do for CuArrays, but I have not been able to test this.

 Ok, with that out of the way, let's talk about the general structure of Fae.jl

 ## General Fae.jl workflow